 You’ll begin to see how to bridge the gap between the basics and the principles.

-A graciousness: Every time I’ve taken a class with Sakasai, he is super friendly and gracious: he actually thanked everyone for coming to his class.
+Every time I’ve taken a class with Sakasai, he is super friendly and gracious: he actually thanked everyone for coming to his class.
 This showed a level of humility that is refreshing for someone of his skill level.
 Although his English is limited, he is always willing to engage in small talk (depending on how much Japanese you can speak).
 Just someone you know you’d like to hang out with in addition to learning from.

 Final Thoughts on the Martial Arts Instructors